 The internet has revolutionized the way people communicate and share information, but up until recently, money and financial systems had remained pretty much the same.
 Sure, there were new systems over which to send money like PayPal and Skrill, but the system worked under the same old laws we all know.
 Until cryptocurrency was created.

-Cryptocurrency, at its most basic is a form of online currency which is virtual and cannot be converted into physical currency.
+Cryptocurrency, at its most basic, is a form of online currency that is virtual and cannot be converted into physical currency.
 Nevertheless, it still has value, and that allows holders of cryptocurrency to exchange it with actual currency, just like a farmer would sell a cow to get some dollars.

 The first major form of cryptocurrency ever created was Bitcoin, and it was created by a programmer that goes by the pseudonym Satoshi Nakamoto.
 To date, the creator of this cryptocurrency has not been identified, and some even speculate it may not be a single individual but a cabal of programmers.

 The backbone of the Bitcoin network is something called a blockchain, which is like a ledger or database on which all Bitcoin transactions are noted.
 Whenever a single individual from wherever in the world makes a transaction using Bitcoin, this transaction is recorded in this ledger for everyone to see.
 At this point, things get a little confusing – if there were just a single ledger, then the entire Bitcoin system would essentially be centralized, but it isn’t.

 One of the amazing characteristics of Bitcoin is that it is not centralized, which means that the blockchain is not stored in a single computer.
 Instead, the blockchain ledger is managed by a network of computers, and it is updated regularly to ensure all transactions are listed in the blockchain.